Jumiawi/TheFalcon360-Bahrain-HD-Google-Earth/DATASET_CARD.md

 The dataset was created through:

-- Geographic area selection
+* Geographic area selection
-- Sentinel-2 retrieval
-- Cloud filtering
-- RGB extraction
+* High-resolution image acquisition from Google Earth
+* Image preprocessing
-- Quality control
+* Quality control
-- Normalization
+* Normalization
-- Dataset packaging
+* Dataset packaging

 ---

 ## Data Source

-Copernicus Sentinel-2 Mission.

-Accessed through Microsoft Planetary Computer.
+Google Earth.

+The underlying imagery is provided by Google and remains subject to Google's applicable Terms of Service and licensing conditions.

 ---